Just How Big is Big Data, Anyway?

 Another way to try to define it is to compare it to “little data.”
 In this definition, it is any type of information that is processed using advanced analytics tools, while little data is interpreted in less sophisticated ways.
 The actual size isn’t important in this definition.

 This is also a valid way of thinking about what it means.
 The problem with this approach, however, is that there’s no clear line separating advanced analytics tools from basic software scripts.
-If you define it only as information that is analyzed using Hadoop, Spark, or another complex analytics platform, you run the risk of excluding from your definition datasets that are processed using R instead, for instance.
+If you define it only as information that is analyzed on a complex analytics platform, you run the risk of excluding from your definition datasets that are processed using R instead, for instance.

 So, there’s no universal definition, but there are multiple ways to think about it.
 That’s an important point to recognize because it highlights the fact that we can’t define it in quantifiable terms alone.